30 Simple Trade Show Booth Ideas That Attract Visitors

 12. Incorporate Social Media

 One of the best booth ideas to get people to stop and engage with your stand is to incorporate social media one way or another.

 Not only will social media help encourage people to visit your stand, but it will also help when it comes to your brand visibility.

 You could create an Instagramable display that people want to photograph or you encourage people to post on social media in order to enter a competition.

 The more people you have talking about you online, the better.
 These tips and tricks are useful when it comes to using social media at an event.

 One of the best ways to make your booth stand out at an exhibition is to have an impressive design.

-For more information when it comes to event display, you can visit event display.
+For more information when it comes to event displays, you can visit the event display.

 14. Use Event Technology

 Finally, if you want to make an impression with your exhibition booth, you might want to consider using event technology.